Protecting the Businesses of Texas

 Cyber Liability coverage covers unauthorized access to electronic data or software within your network.
 It also provides coverage for spreading a virus, computer theft, extortion, or any unintentional act, mistake, error, or omission made by an employee.

 Not all Cyber Liability policies are created equal.
 Unlike auto insurance that has standard coverages, cyber is newer to the insurance and each insurance company has their own policy coverages and language.
-We are here to help you understand what your business needs when it comes to cyber liability insurance.
+Fortunately, we are here to help you understand what your business needs when it comes to cyber liability insurance!
 This is one of the biggest liabilities businesses face today.
-Reach out to us and let us guide you at 817-809-4522 or email@example.com
+Reach out to us and let us guide you at 817-809-4522 or CONTACT US HERE!

 Professional Liability Insurance / Errors & Omissions